 All Saints Catholic School provides meaningful worship experiences for the classroom and whole school community on a regular basis.

-The celebration of Mass is an important part of the religious program.
+The celebration of the Eucharist (at Mass) is an important part of the religious program.
 Monthly school wide liturgies are planned; along with a rotating schedule of daily class Masses.
 Other prayer experiences include Advent and Lenten services, Stations of the Cross, Reconciliation services and opportunities to pray the Rosary.

 Throughout the school year, the students participate in a variety of service projects helping them understand service to others is an important part of our faith.

 All Saints Catholic School is a regional school in the Catholic Diocese of Wilmington and the first to offer a STEM curriculum.